-A. List the strategies identified in CSS, WET, and PEI plans, for reducing the disparities identified.
+- A. List the strategies identified in CSS, WET, and PEI plans, for reducing the disparities identified. - CSS Strategies to reduce disparities: Mendocino County BHRS prioritizes services to Latino and Native American individuals in the prioritization criteria for Full Service Partnerships.
+CSS programs are expected to prioritize and identify the clients served by ethnicity, age, and gender identity so we can identify the progress made in addressing disparities. - WET Strategies to reduce disparities: Mendocino County BHRS plans to prioritize applicants for scholarships based on multicultural and multilingual capacity.
+Trainings and educational opportunities offered through WET will be prioritized for increasing Latino and Native American Cultural

-- CSS Strategies to reduce disparities: Mendocino County BHRS prioritizes services to Latino and Native American individuals in the prioritization criteria for Full Service Partnerships.
-CSS programs are expected to identify and prioritize the clients served by ethnicity, age, and gender identity so we can identify the progress made in addressing disparities. - WET Strategies to reduce disparities: Mendocino County BHRS collaborated with Mendocino Community College to prioritize applicants for scholarships based on multicultural and multilingual capacity.
-Trainings and educational opportunities offered through WET will be prioritized for increasing Latino and Native American Cultural Responsiveness.
+Responsiveness.
 Other trainings will be prioritized by the Cultural Diversity Committee and WET stakeholders.